 If found that these alternate mixes are the ones most likely to be licensed:

 In the United States, you automatically own the copyright to your music the minute it's affixed to a medium, whether that's writing it out or recording it.
-But in order to really protect yourself, you need to register your copyright with U.S. Copyright Office.
+But in order to really protect yourself when you license music, you need to register your copyright with U.S. Copyright Office.
 This will create an official government record of your ownership, which you'll need to prevail in court.
 It's pretty easy to register your copyright, and doesn't cost that much money.
 But if you're creating 50 songs a year, it can get up there.
 Of course, law suits also cost a lot of money.

 While certain libraries and buyers will only purchase a license if it's copyrighted.
 And some libraries will want to be the ones that register the copyright after they buy the song from you.